asmit-patil/CMS-demo/README.md

 Creating this demo project to learn working of nodejs and its express framework.
 Additional part is I am taking all the needed content for this webpage from Contentstack i.e for this I have creadted one stack for my project in contenstack and according to my webpage I have created various content type and then added entries in respective contents.
 I am taking this content data from respective url of content type which is provide by contentstack.

+# Requirements

+#Nodejs

+To download nodejs use this ----> https://nodejs.org/en/download/

 # Getting started

 #To get the code on your machine:

-Clone this code from -----> git@github.com:asmit-patil/CMS-demo.git
+Clone this code from ----> git@github.com:asmit-patil/CMS-demo.git

 #To install and run: